Intertwining diffusions and wave equations: Introduction

 On the other hand, {Diaconis} and {Fill} \cite{DF} initiated a program of constructing couplings of two Markov chains whose semigroups $(Q_t)$ and $(P_t)$ satisfy $Q \iprod{L} P$.
 Such couplings lead to remarkable objects called strong stationary times which can be then used to determine the convergence rate of the Markov chain with transition semigroup $(P_t)$.

-Our main result settles both questions (a) and (b) when the semigroups are diffusion semigroups and we insist on the coupling to be a joint diffusion.
+Our main result settles both questions (a) and (b) when the semigroups are diffusion semigroups and we insist on the coupling to be a joint diffusion satisfying some natural conditional independence properties.
 We provide a general theory of intertwinings in the setting of diffusion processes allowing also for (possibly oblique) reflection at the boundary of their domains and on each other.
-In fact, our result provides a complete characterization of intertwinings for diffusion processes in terms of their joint stochastic differential equations.
-This, on the one hand, allows us to reprove all the intertwining relations known so far, as well as to produce several large classes of new examples.

-It turns out that in this setup the link kernels are solutions to hyperbolic partial differential equations, such as the classical wave equation in the case of intertwinings of two Brownian motions (see Theorems \ref{main1} and \ref{main2} below for the details).
-This is interesting in itself since, to the best of our knowledge, solutions of hyperbolic equations (or, wave equations) have not had any probabilistic representation so far.
+This allows us to reprove many intertwining relations known so far, as well as to produce several large classes of new examples.
+The coupling that we propose can be thought of as a continuous time limit of the Diaconis-Fill construction.
+In this setting, the construction displays several remarkable properties, including stability under dimension reduction and time-reversals.
+Interestingly, it turns out that in this setup the link kernels are solutions to hyperbolic partial differential equations, such as the classical wave equation in the case of intertwinings of two Brownian motions (see Theorems \ref{main1} and \ref{main2} below for the details).

 Throughout the paper we consider diffusion semigroups on finite-dimensional Euclidean spaces.
 Here, by a diffusion semigroup we mean a semigroup generated by a second order elliptic partial differential operator with no zero-order terms and either no boundary conditions or (possibly oblique) Neumann boundary conditions.
 Before we describe our coupling construction we recall a key concept in the {Diaconis-Fill} construction, namely the commutative diagram in Figure \ref{fig:commintw}, which we have extended to the continuous time setting.